 The city of Bangkok is an incredible city, full of exciting experiences, incredibly culture and breath-taking views.
 However, one of my favourite things to do in Bangkok is to get out of the city and enjoy some of the 15 best Bangkok day trips, Thailand has to offer.

 When you’re planning a trip to the city, make sure to plan extra days for some of these trips that can give you a unique experience from the hustle, bustle and grime of the city centre.
+Thailand is a beautiful country and I would always encourage a full Thailand Itinerary for those heading to South East Asia, or at least an exploration of Central Thailand.

 This day trip is perhaps one of the most popular and for good reason.
 As the former capital of Thailand, Ayutthaya is home to ancient crumbling temples straight out of a Lara Croft film.
 Explore the ruins, eat fresh local food and you can even enjoy a visit to the Bang Pa-In Royal Palace; a palace used during the summers by the Royal Family.